comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 ### Contract

 This RFC defines a single disposable contract as the HTLC.
-It uses `selfdestruct` to release the funds to the desired party.
+It uses `selfdestruct` to release the funds to the intended party.

 This approach was chosen over a stateful contract written in solidity so the contracts can be precisely defined and verified.